-You must send your dispute form within 3 months of either the date on the first letter, statement or notice you received telling you that you've been overpaid or the 'decision date' on your Annual Review notice (although exceptions to this time limit are made in some circumstances).
+You must send your dispute form within three months of either the date on the first letter, statement or notice you received telling you that you've been overpaid or the 'decision date' on your annual review notice (although exceptions to this time limit are made in some circumstances).

 An example of an appeal is when you've been correctly paid tax credits for three children, but it's wrongly saying it's an overpayment as you've only got two who are eligible.